 Please be as accurate and detailed as possible, as ASH will print the information contained in the applications of all accepted programs in a supplement to the program book for the ASH meeting.

 Applications must be signed by representatives accepting responsibility for the program.
 By signing the application, each representative agrees to take responsibility for following ASH guidelines for the ISS.
 Please designate one contact person with whom ASH should communicate and who agrees to share information with the other representatives.

 ASH will accept up to two (2) applications from one company as a sole supporter of a symposium.
 ASH does not limit the number of applications of co-supported symposia.
 That is, so long as there are multiple supporting companies on a symposium proposal, there is no limit to the number of applications that may be submitted to ASH for consideration.back to top

-A flat rate of $12,500 will be applicable for any number of ISS attendees up to 100.
-No ISS session may exceed 100 attendees.
+A flat rate of $12,500 will be applicable for each ISS.

 Payment must be made to the American Society of Hematology, and funding must be confirmed at the time of submission.
 Applicants are required to submit a funding commitment letter from all supporting companies in order for each company to be listed as a co-supporter in promotional materials.